danc796/MCC/README.md

 The goal of the Multi Computers Control program is to empower IT staff by automating repetitive tasks, providing real-time insights, and offering remote control capabilities—all from a single interface.

+for instaling all the import there is a file: requirements.txt and to called him write pip install -r requirements.txt

 Features:

 1. Hardware Monitoring: ---3,4